-2. Join a new team.
+2. Join a New Team

 Sometimes, managers and reports just don't connect, through no fault of anyone involved.
 If you feel like you and your boss no longer see eye to eye, it might be time to look for openings on other teams in the company.
 You can get a fresh start without rolling over your 401k and starting over somewhere else.

 This is also a good approach if the issue is that your department is on the chopping block, and you're facing a layoff.
-Look for teams whose budgets and head count seem to increase every quarter.
+Look for teams whose budgets and headcount seem to increase every quarter.
 That's the safest place to weather any coming storms.

-3. Look for essential projects.
+3. Look for Essential Projects

 Quick: what does your company do?
-If it's like most organizations, it has a core product or products that is the basis for its reputation and business.
+If it's like most organizations, it has a core product or products that are the basis for its reputation and business.
 If you're looking for a new home at the company, getting closer to these projects will help you stay off the layoff list.

-4. Do some soul-searching.
+4. Do Some Soul-Searching

-If you come up short in own assessment, make a plan to remedy the situation.
+Many companies do annual performance reviews, but a year can be a long time in your tenure at an organization.
+Ask yourself whether you're still meeting your goals and making progress on "needs-to-improve" areas.
+If you come up short in your own assessment, make a plan to remedy the situation.
 Then, make sure that your boss knows what you're working on.

 On the other hand, if you feel like you're doing what you should be doing, think about whether you're communicating that to the right people.
 Politics is perception, even on a small scale.
 It's not just what you do, but what you're seen doing.
 If you're someone who shies away from tooting your own horn, remember that no one knows how hard you're working unless you communicate that to them.
 It's not bragging if it's true, and if you don't tell your boss what you're doing, someone else can claim credit.

-5. Ask to be laid off instead.
+5. Ask to Be Laid off Instead

-If you've tried to fix things with your manager, improve your performance, and/or ally yourself with another department, and can't make it work, you have one last card to play: ask to be laid off.
+If you've tried to fix things with your manager, improve your performance, and ally yourself with another department, and can't make it work, you have one last card to play: ask to be laid off.

-When it's Time to Go
+6. Know When It's Time to Go

 Finally, it's important to note that sometimes, your number is just up.
 If you get the sense that you're about to lose your job, whether through a layoff or by being fired, now is the time to update your resume, make coffee dates with former colleagues, and connect with old bosses on LinkedIn.

 Whatever you do, keep it professional—and keep your chin up.
 Some of the most successful people in the world have been fired from jobs and gone on to great things.
 One reversal isn't necessarily a judgment on your abilities today or in the long run.
-Take what you've learned, and move on to bigger and better things.
+Take what you've learned and move on to bigger and better things.